llvm/circt/docs/RationaleSymbols.md

 finding all operations defining an `inner_sym` requires a recursive IR scan.
 Verification is likewise trickier, partly due the significant increase in non-local references.

+For this reason, verification is driven as a trait verifier on `InnerRefNamespace` which constructs and verifies `InnerSymbolTable`s in parallel, and uses these to conduct a per-`InnerSymbolTable` parallelized walk to verify references by calling the `verifyInnerRefs` hook on `InnerRefUserOpInterface` operations.

 ## Common Use